Provisional Advanced Training

 We anticipate that pAT will enable progression in training on similar timelines as if the DCE had not been postponed.

-If you pass the DCE at its first scheduled offering in 2021, you’ll continue on in AT.
-If you fail the DCE, we are aiming for you to be able to re-sit later in 2021.
+If you pass the DCE at its first scheduled offering in late 2020/early 2021, you’ll continue on in AT.
+If you fail the DCE, you’ll be able to re-sit later in 2021.

 The pAT process expires after delivery of all DCEs in 2021.
 This is subject to how the COVID-19 pandemic unfolds in Australia and Aotearoa New Zealand.